boldchains/node-api-server/README.md

 # Simulated Drones

 For now, three drones are added.
 More drones can be added by modifying src/droneParams.js file.
 Also, remember to update, client side file src/App.js for its variable droneIds.

-[TODO: hard-coded droneIds on client side needs to be refactored]
+# TODO
+1. Refactor hardcoded data into a separate file or .env file
+2. Write USER MANUAL
+3. Write TECHNICAL MANUAL